Flaxseed Health Benefits, Nutritional Fact. How To Eat Flax Seeds?

 Home Remedies with Flaxseed

-1. Relieve Constipation: Soak a handful of flaxseeds in a cup of water overnight.
+Soak a handful of flaxseeds in a cup of water overnight.
 In the morning, strain the seeds and drink the water.
 This will help to add fiber to your diet and help regulate bowel movements.
-Flax seeds can be used to help ease digestive issues such as constipation, heartburn, and bloating.
+Flax seeds are useful to help ease digestive issues such as constipation, heartburn, and bloating.
 To use flax seeds as a digestive aid, mix a tablespoon of ground flax seeds with a glass of water.
 Drink the mixture before or after meals.

 How To Eat Flaxseed?